Hout-Manut/Automata-Bot/README.md

 ![](storage\examples\command.png)
 ---
-If you dont choose the recent option, a form will pop up asking you to enter each data of the FA you want to give to the bot.
+If you do not choose the recent option, a form will pop up asking you to enter each data of the FA you want to give to the bot.

 ![](storage\examples\modal.png)